 Some covered drugs may have restrictions or limits, such as prior authorization (PA) or step therapy.
 We may also make updates to the formulary during the year.

-Find drugs on the online formulary.
+Find drugs on the 2024 online formulary or 2025 online formulary.
 Or download documents related to the formulary.

 2024 Mercy Care Advantage Top Drugs Removed and Covered Alternatives (PDF)

 The service area has a robust pharmacy network.
-It’s easy to find providers or pharmacies in our network.
+It’s easy to find in-network 2024 providers or pharmacies or 2025 providers or pharmacies.

 You can also learn more about prescription drug coverage by reviewing our member materials.